HIGGO36/Portable-React-Next-Component-Library/README.md

    In the above example, the PremiumTemplateWrapper is used to wrap your component, providing the necessary props for the PremiumTemplate.
 Customize the props according to your needs.

 # Contributing
 As this project is maintained solely by myself, it is currently not open to contributions.
-However, feel free to explore the codebase and use it as a reference for your own projects.
+However, feel free to explore the codebase and use it as a reference for your own projects!

 # License
 This project is open source and available under the MIT License.